-Figures 0 .07 through 0 .03 depict the carrier metadata at each level of the structural hierarchy in an HDF5 dataset.
+Figures 12-5 through 12-9 depict the carrier metadata at each level of the structural hierarchy in an HDF5 dataset.
 The elements (groups and metadata) defined in S-100 are distinguished from those defined in S-104 by prefix and shade.
 Figure 12-5 is a summary diagram depicting all levels of the structural and their associated metadata components for all the coverage types used in S-104.
-Figures 0 .06 – 0 .03 show the details for each structural level and each coverage type.
+Figures 12-6 –12-9 show the details for each structural level and each coverage type.

-The same information as in Figures 0 .06 through 0 .03 is depicted in Annex C (Figures C-6 – C-10) but organised by type of coverage instead of levels in the HDF5 structural hierarchy.
+The same information as in Figures 12-6 through 12-9 is depicted in Annex B (Figures B-6 – B-7) but organised by coverage instead of levels in the HDF5 structural hierarchy.

+The maximum length of all string HDF5 attributes is 300 characters.